Exploring the Gender Gap: A Youth Perspective on Women and Cycling

 Working Toward Change

 At Phoenix Bikes, Arlington’s non-profit bike shop and youth development program, we have two women-only programs.
 The first, All The Cycle Ladies, is for women who want to learn how to properly dress for the weather, stay safe while riding on the roads, and learn the fundamentals of bicycling.
 It encourages women to stay involved, or get back into cycling at an age where it may be less relevant in their daily lives.
 Our other program, Chainbreakers, founded by Evelyn Murcia, a bike mechanic at Phoenix Bikes, is a club that meets every few weeks.
 It has a similar focus to All the Cycle Ladies but is geared towards girls in middle and high school.
-Both of these programs exist as a way to engage girls and women in biking activities in an environment that is non-judgemental.
+Both of these programs exist as a way to engage girls and women in biking activities in an environment that is non-judgmental.
 Many bike shops host their own ‘women’s only’ events and there are countless women’s-specific cyclocross clinics held this time of year.
 Also, WABA has a very active ‘Women & Bicycles’ group.
 Phoenix Bikes, WABA and other great organizations have recognized a need and are working hard to encourage women to safely use cycling as a means of transportation, and make them feel more included in the cycling community.

 Programs like these are important, but there are also steps to take as an individual.
 Write to the race directors when you notice an inconsistency in the race times for men and women.
 Call people out when you hear misogynistic or politically incorrect comments, and don’t just shrug it off.